paths to spiritual awareness are many.

 lines” that plays such a large role in the I Ching, whereby one

-hexagram can change into another.
+hexagram transforms into another.
 Such transformation of hexagrams is

 absent from the Oracle of Love.